Penetration Testing, or Pen Testing, is probably a term you've heard if you've had any kind of conversation about your business' security.

 The first step then, should be to conduct risk assessments within your business to understand your security posture.
 That initial overview will help determine what steps to take from there.

-It's very likely for most businesses that if you're already concerned about your security vulnerabilities, a full Vulnerability Assessment will be a sufficient choice over any kind of deep Penetration Test.
+It's very likely that if you're already concerned about your security then a Vulnerability Assessment will be a better choice than any kind of deep Penetration Test.

 A vulnerability scan essentially does what it says on the tin - scans your systems for vulnerabilities.
 The results will tell you what you currently have in place and what issues need addressing.